 How you store your onions is just as important as choosing the right onions to store.
 Homegrown onions need to be cured before they're put up for the winter.
 This is a simple process, whereby the onion skins are allowed to dry and harden.
 Here are complete instructions for curing onions.

 Once your onions have cured, choose a cool, dry, dark place to store them.
-A location with a 40-45 degree temperature is ideal.
+A location at 40 to 45 F is ideal.
 This method of storing your onions allows for good air circulation.
 If you have a large harvest, they can also be stored in mesh bags or braids.

 Do not store your onions near your potatoes.
-They each omit a gas that causes the other one to sprout and spoil faster.
-Those wooden boxes that are made to store onions and potatoes in the same container are a bad idea, so is storing your onions in the refrigerator.
-The damp environment will shorten their storage life, and make them prone to mold.
+They each emit a gas that causes the other one to sprout and spoil faster.
+Those wooden boxes that are made to store onions and potatoes in the same container are a bad idea.
+So is storing your onions in the refrigerator.
+The damp environment will shorten their storage life and make them prone to mold.
 Green onions are the only exception.
 They can be stored in the fridge with good results.

 Most storage onions last at least 8 months, but some can last up to 12 months.
 Inspect your onions regularly, and use up any soft ones first.
 Discard any that show signs of mold or rot, so that other onions aren't affected.